jzumbrunn21/jzumbrunn21/README.md

 As a full-stack engineer, I am passionate about learning new technologies and creating impactful applications.
 I enrolled in an intensive coding bootcamp called App Academy in March 2023 after being laid off from my truck driving job.
 I saw this as an opportunity to pursue a career that would enrich my mind and challenge me more than ever before.

-In just nine months, I mastered programming languages like JavaScript and Python, and built multiple full-stack projects using React & Redux, Flask, and Express.js.
-My goal is to expand my knowledge of front-end frameworks like Angular and back-end frameworks like Django, and to be part of a team that can make a real difference in tech or the world.
+In just nine months, I mastered programming languages like JavaScript and Python, and built multiple full-stack projects using React, Redux, Flask, and Express.js.
+My goal is to expand my knowledge of web development and to be part of a team that can make a real difference in tech or the world.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,aws,flask,react,sqlite,sequelize,git)](https://skillicons.dev)